Updated: May 9, 2022

-Cape Cod National Seashore ("CCNS") parking and entry fees are charged, seasonally, at these six beaches:
+Cape Cod National Seashore ("CCNS") parking and entry fees are charged, in season, at these six beaches:

-Here's when you should expect to pay, or show a valid pass and ID, for parking/entry:
+Expect to pay a daily fee, or show a valid pass and ID, for parking/entry:

 Payment is collected and passes/ID are checked by the attendant in the beach entrance booth.

 Active duty military and their dependents are admitted FREE with proper ID.

 Children aged 15 and younger are also admitted FREE.

 For avid beach-goers, a National Parks Service pass means big savings on parking and entry at Cape Cod National Seashore beaches.

 Do you plan to spend 3 days or more at a Cape Cod National Seashore beach?

 Buy an annual pass.
 It'll save you money!

 This is the pass to buy if you'll be visiting Cape Cod National Seashore and other national parks around the country.